Usheninte/idea_allbuying/_posts/2018-09-06-how-to-push-existing-code-to-github.md

 date:   2018-09-06 08:13:00 +0100
 categories: general
 ---
 This is part **2** of a series I began with [this post](https://idea.allbuy.i.ng/general/2018/09/03/how-poetry-taught-me-to-use-github.html).
-Here, I will be explaining how to push existing code to a new Github repository.
+Here, I will be explaining how to push existing code to a new and empty Github repository.

 <blockquote>
   "Coding is a beautiful thing.
 Anyone can learn to code!"